 Place ice or a cold pack on the injury for 20 minutes every 3 to 4 hours to limit swelling and pain.
-Use a barrier, like a thin towel, between the ice or cold pack and the skin to prevent cold injury to the skin.
+Wrap the ice or cold pack in a thin towel before putting it on the skin to prevent cold injury to the skin.

-Raise the injury above the heart, if possible, to reduce swelling.
+If possible, raise the injury above the heart to ease swelling.

 The injury has forced a joint beyond its normal range of motion and now the joint won’t work.

 A strong force, such as a fall, placed great stress on a bone or joint, especially if a snap was heard.

 The joint or limb looks crooked or bowed.

 You have reason to believe a bone is broken.

 You have numbness, tingling, or a pale, cool limb.